wombleton/gitlaw-nz/acts/B/Births, Deaths, Marriages, and Relationships Registration Act 1995.md

     (2) If a marriage has been solemnised in accordance with the marriage regulations of the religious Society of Friends (commonly called Quakers) or, as the case may require, in accordance with the rules and procedures of an exempt religious body,---

-    *   (a) the husband and wife must, immediately after the solemnisation,---
+    *   (a) each spouse must, immediately after the solemnisation,---

-        *   (i) enter on both forms provided under [section 24][231] of the Marriage Act 1955 with the licence for the marriage the prescribed information relating to the marriage; and
+        *   (i) enter on both forms provided under [section 24][232] of the Marriage Act 1955 with the licence for the marriage the prescribed information relating to the marriage; and

-        *   (ii) ensure that both forms are signed by the husband, the wife, and 2 witnesses to the solemnisation; and
+        *   (ii) ensure that both forms are signed by each spouse and 2 witnesses to the solemnisation; and

         *   (iii) ensure that 1 form is given, sent, or posted to the registering officer of the Society of Friends or, as the case may require, the registering officer of the exempt religious body; and